SubbulakshmiRS/Mario-Game/README.md

 >ENEMY : the enemy can get killed either by falling into a pit or by getting jumped on by Mario .

->BOSS ENEMY : this stationary enemy(only one will be formed in the whole LEVEL) can shoot bullets and can only              die if Mario can jump on top of it without getting shot .
+>BOSS ENEMY : this stationary enemy(only one will be formed in the whole level) can shoot bullets and can only              die if Mario can jump on top of it without getting shot .

 >PLATFORM : platforms move in random directions and if jumped on , Mario can run on top of it .